 The top ten professional or managerial jobs held by recent HND graduates include:

-Most graduate-level jobs and graduate schemes call for a minimum 2:2 degree or higher.
-In order to apply for these, you will need to 'top up' to a Bachelors degree.
+Most graduate-level jobs and graduate schemes call for a 2:2 degree or higher.
+To apply for these, you'll need to 'top up' your HND to a Bachelors degree.

 Given the vocational nature of an HND, job opportunities may present themselves while you carry out work experience.
-The contacts you make on the course may also prove useful when searching for a job.
+The contacts made on your course may also prove useful when considering how to find a job.

-It is important to highlight on your CV the many skills you have gained through your HND.
-Discover example CVs and create one to suit you by visiting CVs and cover letters.
+It is important to use your CV to highlight the many skills that you've gained through your HND.
+For guidance on what a skills-based CV should contain, see our example CVs.
+You can also learn how to write a winning CV by visiting CVs and cover letters.

-Do your research and find out what companies are searching for.
+Do your research and find out the person attributes and skillset that companies are searching for.
 More information can be found at what skills do employers want?

-One way to open up graduate-level job opportunities and graduate schemes is to pursue a degree after finishing your HND.
-Once complete, you will be able to apply for many internships and jobs that would previously have been unavailable.
+One way to open up graduate-level job opportunities while ensuring that you're better positioned for entry onto employer graduate schemes is to pursue a degree after finishing your HND.
+You'll then be able to apply for many jobs and internships that were previously unavailable to you.